 Therefore, the first 100 words can be an important location not only for the user reading the article but also for the search engine crawlers to gather the SEO keywords you want the content to rank for in the SERPs.

-To maximize the ranking value of the introduction paragraph, follow these tips:
+To maximize the ranking value of the introduction paragraph, follow these examples:

 - Put your primary keyword within the first one or two sentences.